Exton Square Mall: History

 In 2003, The Rouse Company sold the Exton Square Mall along with the Cherry Hill Mall, Echelon Mall, Moorestown Mall, Plymouth Meeting Mall, and The Gallery at Market East to PREIT for $548 million.
 In 2005, Federated Department Stores purchased May Department Stores, the owners of Strawbridge's, and planned to convert several Strawbridge's locations to Macy's, including the store at Exton Square Mall.
 Strawbridge's became Macy's in 2006.
 In January 2014, Main Line Health opened a 32000 sqft healthcare facility on the first floor.

 On January 15, 2014, it was announced that the JCPenney store would be closing as part of a plan to close 33 locations nationwide.
 With the closure of JCPenney, PREIT announced plans to reposition the Exton Square Mall.
 As part of the redevelopment, PREIT would take over the Kmart outparcel in 2016.
 On July 29, 2015, PREIT announced that they would demolish the Kmart outparcel and replace it with Whole Foods Market.
 Whole Foods Market opened on January 18, 2018.
 In addition, Round One Entertainment opened a bowling and entertainment center in the first floor of the former JCPenney on December 9, 2016.
 In 2017, the Sears Auto Center closed.
 On July 14, 2019, it was announced that the Sears store would also be closing.
 The store closed in September 2019.
-On May 13, 2021, a COVID-19 vaccination clinic opened in the former Sears building.
+On May 13, 2021, a COVID-19 vaccination clinic opened in the former Sears building, which has since shut down.

+On January 9, 2025, it was announced that Macy's would be closing as part of a plan to close 66 stores nationwide.
+The store closed on March 23, 2025.
+This left Boscov's as the last traditional department store.